 Keep it brief

 As we mentioned earlier, your script must be detailed enough to help you see where you are, and where you are going.
-However, it’s important not to read your script word-for-word as it will take away from the natural storytelling tone of your voice.
+However, it’s important not to read your script as it’ll take away from the natural storytelling tone of your voice.
 Avoid adding unnecessary words to your script, this will make it harder for you to speak spontaneously and add elements of improvisation.

 What kind of radio scripts are there?

-- Music radio script: There will be fewer spoken passages, as your show is based on music.
-You will intervene before/after the music, announcing artists and titles and maybe giving some fun facts or current news about that person.
-Your script will mostly consist of bullet points and keywords as music radio is generally more free and improvised compared to talk radio.
+There are fewer spoken passages, as your show is obviously based on music.
+You’ll intervene before/after the music, announcing artists and titles and maybe giving some fun facts or current news about that person.
+Your script will mostly consist of bullet points and keywords as a music radio station is generally more free and improvised compared to a talk radio station.

 EXAMPLE: MUSIC RADIO SCRIPT